Git tracks two dates in commits: author date and commit date. In addition, VSTS and TFS track when a commit was first pushed to the server.

 - Author date: when a commit was originally authored.
 Typically, when someone first ran

-- Commit Date - This is the date your commit was applied to the branch.
-In many cases it is the same as the author date, but sometimes it will be different if you amended, rebased or someone else applied your commit as part of a patch.
-In those cases, the date will be when you rebased or the patch was applied.
+- Commit date: when a commit was applied to the branch.
+In many cases it is the same as the author date.
+Sometimes it differs: if a commit was amended, rebased, or applied by someone other than the author as part of a patch.
+In those cases, the date will be when the rebase happened or the patch was applied.

-- Push Date - This is the date you actually pushed your commit to the remote repository in question.
+- Push date: when a commit was pushed to the remote repository in question.
 This date is specific to the remote version control system you are using, and won't be available in your local repository.